Fear Not, Vote Truthfully: Secure Multiparty Computation of Score Based Rules: Introduction

 As another example, consider the London Inter-Bank Offered Rate (LIBOR)\footnote{See ICE LIBOR \url{https://www.theice.com/iba/libor}} which is the benchmark interest rate at which banks can borrow from each other.
 The rate is computed daily; banks that are benchmark submitters contribute to setting the LIBOR by means of voting: each bank's ``vote" is an interest rate and the LIBOR is determined by some averaging over the submitted votes.
 The bank's submitted rate may signal the bank's financial viability.
 Worrying about the signal which their submitted rate conveys, some banks may submit an untruthful rate.
 To prevent this, the bank's individual submissions (the ballots) are kept private and are published only three months after the submission date.
 However, the tallier is exposed to these ballots and may be able to link some ballots to banks by financial analysis.
 Therefore, even anonymous ballots might not provide sufficient privacy.
 Securing the ballots, as we suggest herein, means that there is less incentive to misrepresent one's ballot, and thus there is less incentive for strategic voting.

 \textbf{Contributions.} We present a secure protocol with perfect ballot secrecy to compute election results for score-based voting rules.
 This is achieved by employing cryptographic multiparty computation techniques.
-Score-based voting rules are rules where a voter's ballot consists of scores given to each of the candidates, and the winner is the candidate with the highest aggregated score \cite{brandt2016handbook}.
+Score-based voting rules are rules where a voter's ballot consists of scores given to each of the candidates, and the winner is the candidate with the highest aggregated score \citep{brandt2016handbook}.
 This family includes rules such as {\sc Plurality}, {\sc Range}, {\sc Approval}, {\sc Veto}, and {\sc Borda}.
-We follow what is known in cryptography as `the mediated model'' \cite{Al08}, in the sense that our protocol involves a set of talliers who perform the aggregation of ballots and compute the final voting results, but they are not allowed to access the actual ballots or other computational results such as the final scores of candidates.
-Our protocol is secure against coalitions: in order to infer any information on aggregated scores of candidates, {\em at least half} of the talliers would need to collude, while in order to obtain the actual private ballots, {\em all} talliers would need to collude.
+We follow what is known in cryptography as ``the mediated model'' \citep{Al08}, in the sense that our protocol involves a set of talliers who perform the aggregation of ballots and compute the final voting results, but they are not allowed to access the actual ballots or other computational results such as the final scores of candidates.
+Our protocol is secure under the assumption that the talliers have an {\em honest majority}; that means that if a majority of the talliers are honest and do not collude, then no tallier can infer any information on the private ballots nor on the aggregated scores of candidates.
 Such perfect ballot privacy, by which the ballots and aggregated scores are not disclosed even to the talliers, may increase the voters' confidence and, consequently, encourage them to vote according to their true preferences.
 As the protocol is compliant with all desired properties of secure voting systems, and is very efficient, it can be readily implemented in real life voting scenarios.

 The paper is organized as follows.
 In Section \ref{related} we review related work.
-In Section \ref{background} we provide the relevant background on score-based voting rules and on secret sharing schemes.
+In Section \ref{background} we provide the necessary preliminaries on score-based voting rules and on secret sharing schemes.
 Our protocol is presented and discussed in Section \ref{semihonest}.
-In Section \ref{validating} we describe an important security enhancement of our protocol.
-We analyze the costs of the protocol in Section \ref{costanalysis} and conclude in Section \ref{conc}.
+We analyze the computational and communication costs of the protocol in Section \ref{costanalysis}, discuss the protocol's compliance with essential electronic voting requirements in Section \ref{discussion}, and conclude in Section \ref{conc}.